This Day In Literary History

 Cry, The Beloved Country would become a classic, as it explored the societal and political changes in South Africa that would lead to the introduction of the apartheid system in that country.

 The novel was published in 1948, and later that same year, the right wing National Party would seize power.
-Within the next few years, they would pass the legislation that defined the apartheid system, stripping black South Africans of their citizenship and rights.
+Within the next few years, they would pass the legislation that defined the apartheid system, stripping black South Africans of their citizenship and civil rights.

 In 1953, Alan Paton founded the South African Liberal Party, (SALP) which fought against the apartheid laws.
 Paton would serve as president of the SALP until the late 1960s, when the party was outlawed by the apartheid regime because its membership was comprised of both blacks and whites.